-C) Egyptian Mortgage Refinance Company (EMRC)
+B) Egyptian Mortgage Refinance Company (EMRC)

-During the year, EMRC issued a long term facility to the Group's subsidiary in Egypt for an amount of Egyptian Pounds 25 million to finance subsidiary's activities.
-This facility carries a profit rate of 11.5% per annum payable on a monthly basis over a period of 85 months.
+During the year, EMRC issued long term facility to the Group's subsidiary in Egypt for an amount of Egyptian Pounds 50 million (2014: Egyptian Pounds 25 million) to finance subsidiary's activities.
+This facility carries a profit rate of 11.5% per annum payable on a monthly basis over a period of 7 years.